shawlu95/Beyond-LeetCode-SQL/README.md

 ---
 ### Classic Interview Questions
 This section covers commonly tested concepts during interviews.
-Many notebooks are inspired by problems people who violated their confidentiality agreement and posted interview masterials on Quora, Glassdoor, and 1point3acres.
+Many notebooks are inspired by problems people who violated their confidentiality agreement and posted interview materials on Quora, Glassdoor, and 1point3acres.
 Data are either synthetic or from my personal challenge project.

 | \# | Problems 					| Solutions 												   | Concept 										  |
 |----|------------------------------|--------------------------------------------------------------|--------------------------------------------------|